-Derby’s Finest – a new group which celebrates and supports women who make a positive contribution to the county of Derbyshire – hosted sixty-five women at its second event on Wednesday 12th of July held at the Derbyshire County Cricket Ground.
+Derby’s Finest – a new group which celebrates and supports women who make a positive contribution to the county of Derbyshire – hosted sixty-five women at its second event on Wednesday 12th July held at Derbyshire County Cricket Ground.

 The new networking group in Derbyshire, which launched in March 2017 with fifty ladies in attendance, pledges to seek out the unsung heroines of the county and to recognise their outstanding support and selfless contributions to their community.